Ernest Giles: Early life

 Giles was educated at Christ's Hospital school, Newgate, London.
 In 1850, at the age of 15, he emigrated to Australia, joining his parents in Adelaide.
 In 1852 Giles went to the Victorian goldfields, then became a clerk at the Post Office in Melbourne, and later at the County Court.
 Soon tiring of town life Giles went to the back country and gained valuable experience as a bushman.
 In 1865, he explored north-west of the Darling River in the Yancannia Range looking for pastoral country and land capable of cultivating hemp, as it was valuable for rope at the time.

 Exploration

-Giles did not attempt an organised expedition until 1872, when with two other men he left Chambers Pillar in the Northern Territory), on 22 August and traversed much uncharted country to the north-west and west.
+Giles did not attempt an organised expedition until 22 August 1872, when he left Chambers Pillar with two other men and traversed much uncharted country to the north-west and west.
 Finding their way barred by Lake Amadeus and that their horses were getting very weak, a return was made to the Finke River and then to Charlotte Waters and Adelaide, where Giles arrived in January 1873.
 Giles looked upon his expedition as a failure, but he had done well considering the size and equipment of his party.